Memory Care: Finding the Right Home for You or Your Loved One

 What Are the Signs of Dementia?

 Dementia is a condition that results in the decline of memory, language, and other cognitive abilities.
 Several different diseases cause dementia, but Alzheimer's disease is the most common.
-In fact, Alzheimer's accounts for 60 to 80 percent of all dementia cases.1 It's important to recognize the signs of dementia as early as possible because early detection is key for slowing down the progression of the condition.
+In fact, according to an Alzheimer's Association report, Alzheimer's accounts for 60 to 80 percent of all dementia cases.
+It's important to recognize the signs of dementia as early as possible because early detection is key for slowing down the progression of the condition.